|Yaer||Opening Balance||Interest||Principal||Closing Balance|

 Unlike other loans such as car loans or home loans, the factors affecting gold loan interest rates are slightly different.
 Take a look at these below -

 The rate of gold is determined by a multitude of factors.
 These include inflation, demand-supply chain, and festivals (this is especially important in a country like India where the purchase of gold is linked to festivals and other celebrations).
-Other determinants include procurement of gold by the government as well as global movement or activity in gold prices.
+Other determinants include the procurement of gold by the government as well as global movement or activity in gold prices.

-As is the case with other loans, the longer the repayment period, the higher is the interest rate.
+As is the case with other loans, the longer the repayment period, the higher the interest rate.
 A longer repayment period will reduce the EMI to be paid every month but also spells more of a risk for the lender.
 However, gold loans generally come with shorter repayment tenures ranging from a few months to about 5-6 years.

 There are a number of banks and other financial institutions in the market today that provide gold loans to customers.
 Currently, two main types of benchmarking methods are used to decide the interest rate - Repo Rate Linked Lending Rate (External) and MCLR Linked Lending Rate (Internal).
 Based on which method is being used, the interest rate will vary.

 Credit scores are an important determinant of an individual’s creditworthiness.
-Those with high credit scores are deemed to be less risky when it comes to repayments and can generally avail of a loan at lower interest rates.
+Those with high credit scores are deemed to be less risky when it comes to repayments and can generally avail a loan at lower interest rates.
 Having a credit score of above 700 (CIBIL or Experian) is therefore recommended.